ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>A slight chance of rain showers between 7pm and 10pm, then a slight chance of snow showers between 10pm and 3am.
+         <h3>Tonight</h3>A slight chance of rain showers before 10pm, then a slight chance of snow showers between 10pm and 3am.
 Mostly cloudy.
+Low
-         Low around 25, with temperatures rising to around 27 overnight.
+         around 25, with temperatures rising to around 27 overnight.
 West wind around 8 mph.
 Chance of precipitation is 20%.
 New snow accumulation of less than half an inch possible.<br></div>
    </p>
    <p>
       <div style="font-size:120%">